phklive/miden-research/src/novel_applications/payment/private_payment.md

 ##### Account storage

+*Question: Where and how would I store my account?*

 The user account, assets and private key would be stored securely on device.
 For additional redundancy, we could add social recovery solutions, storage of an encrypted account state in the cloud, and more.

 ##### Secure enclave and Keystore